HHP | Bachelor of Science in Health and Human Performance (K-12 Teaching/Coaching)

 All undergraduate degrees require completion of the Kansas Systemwide General Education.

 Courses identified with GE on this page may satisfy a general education requirement in addition to the identified degree requirement.
 Students who apply a degree requirement to satisfy a general education requirement will typically add an equal number of hours to the university elective category.
 This flexibility may allow you to complete a minor or certificate within the 120 hour degree.
-Transfer students and students majoring in programs with approved exceptions are especially encouraged to select these courses in completing General Education requirements to maximize the likelihood of completing the degree with 120 credit hours.
+Transfer students are especially encouraged to select these courses in completing General Education requirements to maximize the likelihood of completing the degree with 120 credit hours.

 Code | Title | Hours |